Learn How Joorney Manages Organizational Culture and Leadership

 First: each step of our business planning process is done in-house.
 The writing, the financial analysis, the communication, the proofreading, making corrections, the designing – all these steps made in order to prepare the final product are, due to our strict quality control policies, always done in-house.
 You would not believe how often this is not the case in the business planning industry.

 Second: we provide a perfect blend of analytical and creative work.
-If you get too analytical while business planning, you might miss out on the opportunity to effectively communicate to the reader all the growth and development opportunities that a particular business caries with it.
+If you get too analytical while business planning, you might miss out on the opportunity to effectively communicate to the reader all the growth and development opportunities that a particular business carries with it.
 On the other end of the spectrum, if you steer into creativity too much, you might not present the reader with all the analytics and quantitative analysis he needs in order to understand the financial viability of the business being presented to him.
 Analytics and creativity synergize with each other at Joorney.

-Third: we are, and will always be, a boutique firm.
+Third: we are, and will always be a boutique firm.
 We are very strict about this one as well.
 No matter how much we grew in the past few years, we have never allowed our customer service to suffer; in fact, feedback indicates it always got better with our growth.
 We carefully track and measure our client communication metrics, and thus we always make sure that each of our project managers is always managing only up to a certain maximum number of clients.
 This way, we ensure we are always available and ready to help each of our clients.

-Try to pause and re-think a couple times a day.
+Try to pause and re-think a couple of times a day.
 Sometimes, when you are in the middle of an interesting project, you might get caught up in trying to put as much information on paper as you can find.

 It is often better to spend more time researching and thinking about what you found and what you will write about, than actually putting every single thought onto a piece of paper.
-An impeccable 20 page business plan that is well structured, meaningful throughout, and gets across clear and powerful points is always better than a 40 page one that has all the details you could get your hands on.
+An impeccable 20-page business plan that is well structured, meaningful throughout, and gets across clear and powerful points is always better than a 40-page one that has all the details you could get your hands on.

 - Annual Conference | June 15th – 18th, 2022